containers/podman.io/CODE-OF-CONDUCT.md

-## The podman.io Project Community Code of Conduct
+## The Podman Project Community Code of Conduct

-The podman.io Project follows the [Containers Community Code of Conduct](https://github.com/containers/common/blob/main/CODE-OF-CONDUCT.md).
+The Podman project follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).